|(a) An individual may not take a licensing exam for

 will not be allowed to repeat an academic alternative program.

-(g) If an individual is not licensed within 2 years
+(g) If an individual is not appointed within 2 years

 from the date of their successful completion of the licensing exam,